Subsequent applications

 Independent

 Subsequent applications are subject to an Admissibility Procedure.
 If there are no new grounds for the application, a decision on inadmissibility is issued.
-In 2021, there were 1,426 subsequent applications, submitted mainly by Russian and Afghan nationals.[1]
+In 2023, there were 1,473 subsequent applicants, mostly Russian nationals (770 persons).[1]

-The first subsequent application has suspensive effect on a return decision and return order cannot be executed.[2]
-If the application is considered inadmissible because the applicant did not present any new evidence or new circumstances of the case[3] it can be appealed within 14 days and until the Refugee Board makes a decision, suspensive effect is upheld.
-If the application is considered admissible, i.e. containing new evidence or new circumstances relevant for the case, the Head of the Office for Foreigners issues a decision considering the application admissible.[4]
+The first subsequent application has a suspensive effect on a return decision and a return order cannot be executed.[2]
+If the application is considered inadmissible because the applicant did not present any new evidence or new circumstances of the case,[3] it can be appealed within 14 days and until the Refugee Board takes a decision, the suspensive effect is upheld.
+If the application is considered admissible, i.e. containing new evidence or new circumstances relevant to the case, the Head of the Office for Foreigners issues a decision considering the application admissible.[4]
 In this case, suspensive effect is in force until the final administrative decision on international protection is served.
-In case of further subsequent applications, there is no suspensive effect on a return order.[5]
+In case of further subsequent applications, there is no suspensive effect on a return decision.[5]

-In 2021 the Office for Foreigners issued 51 decisions deeming the subsequent application admissible, while the applications of 815 persons were dismissed as inadmissible.[6]
+In 2023, the Office for Foreigners issued 70 decisions deeming the application admissible, while the applications of 814 persons were dismissed as inadmissible.[6]

-However, as SIP reports, the decision makers apply a narrow interpretation of the notion of ‘new evidence or new circumstances’ and also misinterpret the importance of new evidence and new circumstances to the proceedings.[8]
+However, as SIP reports, asylum authorities apply a narrow interpretation of the notion of ‘new evidence or new circumstances’ and also misinterpret the importance of new evidence and new circumstances to the proceedings.[7]
 Moreover, the SIP lawyers noted that there is a well-established practice of not conducting interviews in subsequent application proceedings, including when the applicant presented new evidence or new circumstances in the case.
+SIP reported a case from 2021 of an LGBTQ+ applicant, whose sexual orientation was subject to examination neither in the first proceedings for international protection nor in the subsequent because the second application was considered inadmissible.
+The Office for Foreigners claimed that belonging to the LGBTQ+ community was a circumstance that was valid in the first proceedings so it cannot be considered a new circumstance in the subsequent proceedings.
+In this case, the lawyers argued that the circumstance to be considered ‘new’ does not necessarily have to arise after the first proceedings were finished, but merely was not examined in the first proceedings.
+There have been judgements of administrative courts that confirm such an approach.[8]

 [2] Article 330(2) and (3) Law on Foreigners.